Melania Trump announces NFT company - ExBulletin

 Additionally, Trump agreed to restrictions on whether to form a new charity or foundation, and New York State required mandatory training for his children, Donald Trump Jr., Ivanka Trump, and Eric Trump, who were all involved in the Trump Foundation.

 Non-fungible tokens are basically digital certificates of authenticity that can be attached to art, music, or any other type of digital file.
-NFTs confirm ownership of an item by recording details on a digital ledger known as a blockchain, which is public and stored on computers across the internet, effectively making it impossible to lose or destroy.
+NFTs confirm ownership of an item by recording details on a digital ledger known as a blockchain, which is public and stored on computers across the internet, effectively making loss or destruction impossible.

 An NFT from the digital artist going through Beeple sold for nearly $ 70 million earlier this year.
 This sparked huge interest in digital technology that has been around for several years, building on a bitcoin craze that made blockchain a household word.
 Digital cat characters were selling for six-figure sums as early as 2017 and today you can buy digital NFTs on LeBron James basketball for a price ranging from a few dollars to almost a quarter of a million dollars.